tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 $ pod install
 ```

-see also the tip on how to fix CocoaPods if it doesn't help.
+see the tip on how to repair CocoaPods if it doesn't help.

 ### CocoaPods could not find compatible versions for pod "react-native-contacts"